Arch-Angel-Agency-LLC/starcom-app/README.md

 **Mission Priority**: Planetary reclamation, not resistance.
 We're taking Earth back.

 ### **Project Structure**
-The Starcom App has a streamlined structure:
+The Starcom App has a streamlined structure as of July 7, 2025:
 - **Main App**: All application code is now in the main directory
 - **Documentation**: Extensive docs in the `/docs` directory
 - **Assets**: Visual assets in `/public` and `/asset development`
 - **Backup**: Automatic backups in `/backup_logs`
 - **Documentation**: All docs consolidated in `/docs` with clear organization

+See `docs/RESTRUCTURE-SUMMARY.md` for details on the July 2025 restructuring.

 ---